AndyYuen/podman-ai-lab-to-rhoai/README.md

 Path = <b>mistral7b</b>
 </li>
 </ul>
+<b>NOTE:</b> <i>The waring at the top "Token authorization not installed" should not appear with the Authorino Operator installed.
+This image was taken from the original repo without Authorino.</i>

 ![Model Deployment 1](img/rhoai_model_serving_1.png)

 ![Model Deployment 2](img/rhoai_model_serving_2.png)

-Note: The old screenshot above is missing the 'Model Route' section just below the 'Model server size'.
+<b>Note:</b> <i>The old screenshot above is missing the 'Model Route' section just below the 'Model server size'.
 Instead of redoing that screenshot, I am adding the screenshot below just containing that new section.
-Make sure the checkboxes are checked, otherwise the model server will only be accessible from within the OpenShift cluster.
+This section only appears when the Authorino Operator has been installed.
+Make sure the checkboxes are checked, otherwise the model server will only be accessible from within the OpenShift cluster.</i>

 ![Model Route](img/model-route.jpg)

 ![Model Deployment 3](img/rhoai_model_serving_3.png)